ShiRin9345/ShiRin9345.github.io/content/post/agentic-ai/index.md

 draft = false
-description = 'Discussing the shift from simple autocompletion to autonomous agents that can plan, execute, and verify complex tasks.' categories = ['AI', 'Development'] tags = ['Agentic AI', 'LLM', 'Software Engineering']
+description = 'Discussing the shift from simple autocompletion to autonomous agents that can plan, execute, and verify complex tasks.' categories = ['AI', 'Development'] tags = ['Agentic AI', 'LLM', 'Software Engineering', 'Technology']
 +++

 # The Rise of Agentic AI in Software Development